Kelly Kaili Yang

 Welcome to my website!

-I am an Assistant Professor of Business Economics and Public Policy at Kelley School of Business, Indiana University.
-I received my PhD in Economics from Duke University.
+I am an Assistant Professor of Business Economics and Public Policy at the Kelley School of Business, Indiana University, and an Affiliate of the Indiana University Health Economics Consortium.
+I received my PhD in Economics from Duke University in 2024.

-My research interests include Industrial Organization, Health Economics, and International Trade, with a focus on technology adoption and quality upgrading.
+My research interests include Empirical Industrial Organization, Health Economics, and Trade, with a focus on technology adoption, quality upgrading, and the effects of regulatory policy.

 My CV can be downloaded here.